 Accommodations at The Lodge on Little St. Simon Island (B,L,D)

 Day 7: Savannah

-While it may be difficult to contemplate saying goodbye to this island paradise, a very special final day awaits you.
+While it may be difficult to say goodbye to this island paradise, a very special final day awaits you.
 With packed bags, we depart early morning for the ferry ride to the mainland and drive back to Savannah, the oldest city in Georgia, established in 1773 and a strategic port city in both the American Revolution and the Civil War.
 An optional stop on our way may take time for a bit of birding to fill in any missing species or search for new sightings.
-Once we arrive, enjoy a walking tour of the waterfront and Historic District, where twenty-two park-like squares featuring moss-draped live oaks retain the original town plan prescribed by founder James Oglethorpe with pre-Civil War architecture at every turn, and learn about its storied and complicated history.
+Once we arrive, enjoy a walking tour of the waterfront and Historic District, where 22 park-like squares featuring moss-draped live oaks retain the original town plan prescribed by founder James Oglethorpe with pre-Civil War architecture at every turn, and learn about its storied and complicated history.
 Or take the afternoon to explore on your own.

-Our hotel for the night, Marshall House—build in 1851 and Savannah’s oldest historical hotel—is centrally-located in the very center of the historic district.
+Our hotel for the night, Marshall House—build in 1851 and Savannah’s oldest historical hotel—is centrally located in the very center of the historic district.
 Rooms are elegantly appointed and comfortable.
 Be sure to return from your explorations in time for the nightly wine reception in the library!
 Your farewell dinner tonight is at the Olde Pink House, a classic Savannah restaurant featuring local cuisine.
 After dinner, stroll back to the hotel with stops to visit shops along the cobblestone streets.